Daylight Savings Time

 Why we should get rid of it

-The main argument I see for Daylight Savings Time is that it gives us more evening hours with daylight.
-Since people are more likely to be awake and active in the evening (after work) than in the morning (before work), Daylight Savings Time shifts the daylight to a time when it’s more useful.
+The main argument I see for Daylight Saving Time is that it gives us more evening hours with daylight.
+Since people are more likely to be awake and active in the evening (after work) than in the morning (before work), Daylight Saving Time shifts the daylight to a time when it’s more useful.
 In these diagrams, the yellow is daylight, blue is “normal” work hours (8 to 5), and green is evening time at home:

 Winter: